lpsmodsimteam/ahp_graph/examples/pingpong/README.md

 In this case, Ping is the initiator of the "ping pong" message bouncing back and forth

-Looking at architecture.py, you can see some basic imports and environment setup at the top.
+architecture.py is defined in the python directory and simply linked to in the sst directory.
+This is to show the same graph can be used for multiple different output types.
+In architecture.py you can see some basic imports and environment setup at the top.
 This is followed by the ahp_graph definitions of Ping and Pong.
 Both are simple with a input and output port.
 The class pingpong describes an assembly that we are creating.
 In this example, pingpong takes one optional argument to describe the number